 All of our classes will be online and you'll need fairly reliable internet access to attend them.
 And while everyone's internet speed capabilities are unique to their location, most homes will be well equipped to handle these classes.
 If you would like further specifics, you can check out Zoom's answers here.

 • What kind of online protections are there for these classes?

 Access to the session web pages is password protected.
 Without access to these pages, no one will be able to gain access to the Zoom classes.
-Additionally, every Zoom class is also password protected through their website.
+Additionally, every Zoom class is also password protected via Zoom's website.

 • Is Snack and Lunch supervised?